 CRC SESSIONS & ELECTIONS

-- The 86th session (September 2020) is postponed to 18 January-5 February 2021.
-Deadline for additional information is 15th December 2020.
+- The 86th session (Jan 2021) is postponed to May 2021.
+Deadline for additional information is 15th April 2021.

 - The 88th pre-session is postponed to 8-12 February 2021.
 Deadline for alternative reports is 1st November 2020.
-The LOIPR of France & Ireland will still be adopted in October 2020, as planned.
+The 88th session is postponed to January 2022.

 - The Day of General Discussion originally planned in September 2020 is postponed to 2021 (session to be determined).
 Child Rights Connect continues to support Lumos and other members working on the DGD discussion in terms of content and consultations with children.

 Resources to promote a human rights-based approach to the coronavirus outbreak